threlte/threlte/apps/docs/README.md

 ## TODO

 - Content
-  - Packages Nav for other languages
+  - Add support for other languages 😀
   - Studio Tutorial initial overlay positioning
   - Audio not working in reference/rapier/components/rigid-body
   - Revisit types section of custom-abstractions page `import { SvelteComponent } from 'svelte'`